DJTakushi/spbd/README.md

 cp include/* /usr/local/include
 cp lib/libtahu.a /usr/lib/
 ```
-note that protobuf files can be rebuit as shown in `pub`/`sub` Dockerfiles, but the stock tahu files seem to be okay (for now...)
+note that protobuf files can be rebuit as shown in `een`/`sub` Dockerfiles, but the stock tahu files seem to be okay (for now...)

-### 2.2.2 pub
+### 2.2.2 een
 ```
-cd pub
+cd een
 mkdir -p build && cd build
 cmake .. && make
-pub/pub
+een/een
 ```
 ### 2.2.3 sub
 ```